mnguyen0226/coding-interview/src/practices/c/README.md

 ```

 ### Challenge 6:
 A three digit number is called Armstrong number if sum of sube of its digit is equal to number itself.
-For instanc e 153 is arm strong number because 1^3 + 5^3 + 3^3 = 153.
+For instance 153 is arm strong number because 1^3 + 5^3 + 3^3 = 153.
 Write all arm strong numbers between 100 to 500.

 ```c++
 int main()